kneron/document_center/docs/toolchain/manual.md

 `input_mapping` is the a dictionary which maps a list of input data to a specific input name.
 Generally speaking, the quantization would be preciser with more input data.
 `output_bie` is the path where you want your bie generated.
 By default, it is under /data1/fpAnalyser.
 `threads` is the threads number you want to utilize.
 Please note more threads would lead to more RAM usage as well.
 The return value is the generated bie path.
+This is a very simple example usage.
+There are many more parameters for fine-tuning.
+Please check Please check [Toolchain Python API](http://doc.kneron.com/docs/toolchain/python_api/) if needed.

 Please also note that this step would be very time-consuming since it analysis the model with every input data you provide.